 That doesn't stop me from writing a load of blurb! - I ain't explaining anything though, just adding to the general confoozleness.

 And I like starry skies...
 Some of the light we see out there is old. - from the creation of the universe itself.
-Given the speed of light, that's very bloody enormously far away as well.
-We can see a -lot- of space! - And a lot of worlds.
+Given the speed of light, that's very far away as well.
+We can see a *lot of space! - And a lot of worlds.
 Millions probably, all hidden in the light of shining stars and galaxies.

-Maybe there's people! - All busy with their own pursuit of happiness, or pestering each other with cockamarmy parking regulations.
-Are they smart and wise? - Or just smartasses? - Anyway, they're too far away for visiting or even for us being sure they're there at all.
+Maybe there's people! - All busy with their own pursuit of happiness, or pestering each other with cockamany parking regulations.
+Are they smart and wise? - Or just smartasses? - Anyway, they're too far away for visiting or even being sure.

 Events on a scale to make you feel small happens out there.
 Whole solar systems and even galaxies are sqeezed down into black holes.
 The simple physics of gravity lets us understand 'escape velocity' and thus 'event horizon'... ahhh.. but we don't know about gravity really.
 That's the missing piece in the Grand Unified Theory.
 When properly figured out we just might be able to travel faster than light too!

 Now there's a nice thought.
 We might go visiting then...